paypal/squbs/docs/registry.md

 ## Response Types

 The response type of an actor discovered by ActorLookup response type discovery (when the response type is provided) is maintained across the result of the lookup.
 While the programmatic response type is less significant on `tell` or `!`, it becomes significant on `ask` or `?`.
-The return type of an `ask` is generally `Future[Any]` in Scala or `Future<Object>` in Java.
+The return type of an `ask` is generally `Future[Any]` in Scala or `CompletionStage<Object>` in Java.
 However the return type from an `ask` or `?` on ActorLookup carries the response type when looked up with it.
-So you'll get a `Future[T]` or `Future<T>` if you lookup with response type `T` as can be demonstrated in the examples below.
+So you'll get a `Future[T]` or `CompletionStage<T>` if you lookup with response type `T` as can be demonstrated in the examples below.
 No further MapTo is needed:

 ### Scala